Student Organizations…Not Just For the Free Food

 B.S.
 Forestry ‘10

 FNR Ginkgo Gathering is a great way to sign up for FNR Student Organizations

 The Ginkgo Gathering is held every fall semester.
 Watch the FNR Calendar for date and times.
-In addition to food (burgers, brats, chips, desserts, and soft drinks), games, and door prizes, all FNR student organizations will have information about their callouts that evening.
+In addition to food, games and door prizes, all FNR student organizations will have information about their callouts that evening.
 This is a great way to learn more about the student organizations in the department, meet our faculty, staff, and students, AND get a free meal…that isn’t pizza!

 For more information contact the FNR Office of Student Services at 765.494.3591.